Last updated on June 24th, 2022 at 07:45 am

-Hearty, full-bodied and so delicious, this vegan bolognese is a wonderful riff on the Italian classic.
+Hearty, full-bodied and so delicious, this vegan bolognese sauce is a lip-smacking riff on the Italian classic.
 Serve over your favourite pasta for a satisfying plant-based dinner the whole family will love.

 Things to Love About This Sauce